PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-S3.md

  - Ensure you have reset the device.
 Try disconnecting all cables to the ESP32-S3 device, then reconnect them.
  - Ensure the USB cables are connected to the correct ports on the ESP32-S3.
 The two ports are NOT interchangeable.
 See [Hardware Assembly](#hardware-assembly) above.
  - Try different USB cables and different USB ports.
 Sometimes it will not flash properly over certain USB ports.
+Ensure the USB cable supports data transfer.
+ - Ensure that the flash tool is in the correct mode (for ESP32-S3).
+Ensure you selected the correct .bin (for ESP32-S3).
  - If this still fails, review [step 2](#step-2-flash-the-firmware-to-the-esp32) above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.
     - When flashing, ensure that the top left checkbox is checked.
 The top row should be green.
     - Make sure the correct USB port on the ESP32-S3 is connected to the computer.
 Connect the "COM"/"UART" side to your computer.
 The ports may be labeled on the board's underside.
 The port labeled as "OTG" should not be connected to your computer.